 Discussion

-Here we use a long-term, multi-cohort dataset to assess the relationships between spatio-temporal variation in the ecological environment and lifelong telomere dynamics in a contained population of Seychelles warblers.
-We found that telomere length decreases with age, and that this decrease is greatest in early life.
-Telomere length decreased with age in almost all of the 22 cohorts studied, but telomere length, and the rate of decrease of telomere length with age, varied substantially among cohorts.
-Despite an overall trend for telomere shortening in the Seychelles warbler, we found that telomere length increased within some individuals at particular life stages, and that the extent of these increases cannot be explained solely by qPCR measurement error.
-Finally, we found that telomeres are related to tarsus length in a sex-specific manner, and that telomere length is positively associated with temporal fluctuations in food availability.
+Here we use a long-term, multi-cohort dataset to assess lifelong telomere dynamics and the relationship between these and spatio-temporal variation in the ecological environment in a contained population of Seychelles warblers.
+We found that telomere length decreases with age, and that this decrease is greatest very early in life.
+Telomere length decreased with age in almost all of the 22 cohorts studied (except .), but the rate of decrease of telomere length with age, and consequently the mean telomere length of adults, varied substantially among cohorts.
+Despite an overall pattern of telomere shortening with age in the Seychelles warbler, we found that our measure of telomere length increased within some individuals over two consecutive age points, and that the extent of these increases could not be explained solely by qPCR measurement error.
+We also found that telomere shortening was related to tarsus length in a sex-specific manner and this interaction resulted in males having significantly longer telomeres than females.
+Finally, telomere length (rate of shortening) was positively associated with temporal fluctuations in food availability.

 Our study adds to the substantial body of literature from humans and wild animals showing that telomere length decreases with age, and that this decrease is most rapid in early life (e.g. Frenck et al. 1998; Haussmann et al. 2003; Heidinger et al. 2012).
 However, we also found that despite an overall trend for shortening, telomere length both increased and decreased, especially after the juvenile period.
-Importantly, these increases were observed in longitudinal as well as cross-sectional data, suggesting that selective disappearance of individuals with shorter telomeres does not explain this pattern entirely.
-Longitudinal increases in measured telomere length have been observed in humans and (reviewed in Steenstrup et al. 2013) wild animals (Kotrschal et al. 2007; Fairlie et al. 2016).
+Importantly, these increases were observed in longitudinal as well as cross-sectional data, indicating that selective disappearance of individuals with shorter telomeres does not explain this pattern.
+Longitudinal increases in measured telomere length have been observed in humans and wild animals (reviewed in Steenstrup et al. 2013) (Kotrschal et al. 2007; Fairlie et al. 2016; Hoelzl et al 2016a,b).
 The most commonly invoked explanation for increases in telomere length is measurement error, which can be a particular problem in qPCR-based telomere studies (Steenstrup et al. 2013; Nussey et al. 2014; Verhulst et al. 2015).
-However, recent modelling work suggests that longitudinal telomere dynamics in humans are indeed consistent with apparent lenghtening, and that dismissing apparent telomere lengthening as solely measurment error is "too strong" without additional data (Bateson and Nettle 2016).
+However, recent modelling work suggests that longitudinal telomere dynamics in humans are indeed consistent with apparent lengthening, and that dismissing apparent telomere lengthening as solely due to measurement error is "too strong" without additional data (Bateson and Nettle 2016).
+Furthermore, it is hard to see how a pattern where within-individual telomere lengthening is associated with specific individual characteristics can be explained by measurement error.
+For example, in the edible dormice, Glis glis, measured telomere length increases with age in older (> 5 years) but not younger individuals (Hoelzl et al 2016b).
 Here, we explicitly compare intra-individual variation among samples to variation among sample replicates, on a large scale.
-Our results suggest that qPCR measurement error alone cannot explain observed increases in RTL observed within individuals.
+Our results suggest that qPCR measurement error alone cannot explain the increases in RTL we observed within individuals.

-Increases in telomere length were not consistent over individual lifespans, but increases occured at specific, short periods, against a backdrop of overall telomere shortening.
+Increases in telomere length were not consistent over individual lifespans, but occurred during specific, periods, against a backdrop of overall lifelong telomere shortening.
 Consistent with a pattern of sporadic changes in telomere length with age, we found that within-individual telomere measurements were only weakly correlated.
 These findings are in contrast to other avian studies where birds were reared in laboratory (Heidinger et al. 2012) or nest-box (Boonekamp et al. 2014) conditions, in which within-individual telomere length measurements were highly consistent, and individual-level telomere shortening occurred throughout the juvenile period and into adulthood.
 However, the lifelong telomere dynamics found in Seychelles warblers are strikingly similar to those found in Soay sheep (Fairlie et al. 2016), and we anticipate that a similar pattern may be found in other wild populations.